lonnieezell/myth-auth/README.md

 load the helper before using these functions: `helper('auth');`

-**Hint**: Add `'auth'` to any controller's `$helper` property to have it loaded automatically, or the same in **app/Controllers/BaseController.php** to have it globally available. the auth filters all pre-load the helper so it is available on any filtered routes.
+**Hint**: Add `'auth'` to any controller's `$helper` property to have it loaded automatically, or the same in **app/Controllers/BaseController.php** to have it globally available.
+The `'auth'` filters and/or pre-loads the helper so that it is available on any filtered routes.

 **logged_in()**